 Boundary value analysis does not take the actual code coverage into account, resulting in very low test coverages.

 Fuzzing throws random values at your code, which means you rely on pure luck to find bugs in your software.

-Symflower analyses for each operation, whether there is an input that leads to erroneous behavior.
-For instance every access to an array is checked for a possible buffer overflow.
+Symflower analyzes each operation to see whether there is an input that leads to erroneous behavior.
+For instance, every access to an array is checked for a possible buffer overflow.

 The Symflower coverage guiding our symbolic execution targets not only all relevant execution paths, but takes also each problematic operation into account.

 Symflower targets each relevant path through your function.
 In addition to a high path coverage it aims to reach full MC/DC coverage on an expression level.

 For each operation that can result in erroneous behavior, an explicit check is added to see whether the error can be provoked.

 For each revealed bug, Symflower reports a dedicated test case that can be used to reproduce and fix the found issues.